 Sensys Gatso is exposed to financial risks in its international business due to changes in exchange- and interest rates, as well as liquidity, financing and credit risks.
-The Group’s policy for managing financial risks has been defined by the Board and serves as a framework for risk management.
+The Group’s policy for managing financial risks has been defined by the Board of directors and serves as a framework for risk management.

 Currency risk refers to the fluctuations in exchange rates having a negative impact on Group’s income statement, balance sheet and/or cash flow.
 Currency risk arises when future business transactions, or reported assets or liabilities, are expressed in a currency which is not the Group’s functional currency.